talemke/action-glua-lint/README.md

         with:
           directory: / # This is the directory to scan.
 If '/' is selected, it will scan the entire repository.
 ```

+## Configuration

+Basically just [look at this](https://github.com/FPtje/GLuaFixer#linter-options).
+All `lint_*` options are supported.
+Prettyprint options aren't supported because this is a Linter and not a Prettyprinter.